 A few months back, I began searching the Internet online to find a home study course on how to play the piano.
 In my mind, the course would have to be somewhat easy and at the same time be very interesting, fun, and complete.
 I mean if I really wanted to learn how to play piano, I just didn’t want to play “Mary Had a Little Lamb” or “Chop Sticks”.
 I wanted to learn the real thing!

 Pianoforall is a comprehensive Internet based course designed to teach basic and intermediate piano and keyboard.
-Covering nearly every genre of music including classical, pop, ballad, rhythm & blues; this system is an amazing value for students for a one time bargain price.
+Covering nearly every genre of music including classical, pop, ballad, rhythm & blues, this system seems to be an amazing value for students for just a one time, small bargain price.

 The program’s creator, Robin Hall, is an Irish piano teacher who designed the course lessons as a theoretical/illustrative multimedia presentation using audio sound tracks and video files embedded on downloadable pdf eBooks for desktop and laptop personal computers, plus Android and Apple iPhones.
 Hall’s course results in bringing about a superior learning method for students.
 The course is organized in such a way as to build a student’s piano playing skills and confidence, one lesson at a time.